loretopaulinojr/loretopaulinojr.github.io/_posts/2025-05-02-Rejection.md

 What about Oregon State University?
 Oh yeah...
 I got rejected around April 11, 2025.

 Long story short, after I informed them that I was an NSF recipient, an option opened up to join as a PhD student around the 15th.
 As tempting as it was to start the process, I never did.
 Because again, UH Manoa was the no-brainer.
+I decided not inform other schools, Yale, UCSD, BU, or WHOI about the recent award.
+For I knew I have made the right choice.